Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 We now have a dataframe with annual AQI data for Salt Lake county from 1980 to 2018.
+It includes:
-It includes the AQI categorical rating for each day of each year, as well as the primary pollutant for each day of each year.
+ - the AQI categorical rating for each day of each year
+ - the primary pollutant (pollutant with the highest AQI) for each day of each year
+ - median AQI for each year

-To visualize how air quality has changed over time, we'll graph the AQI categories and primary pollutant separately.
-Splitting these up into two dataframes:
+To visualize how air quality has changed over time, we'll graph all three aspects of the dataframe noted above.
+This can be done by splitting the original dataframe up into three separate ones:

 ```python